Klimatbyran/beta/README.md

 This work wouldn't have been possible without the support from Google.org.

-We'd also like to thank our current and former partners
+We'd also like to thank our current and former partners:

 Postkodstiftelsen, ClimateView, Klimatklubben.se, Researcher's Desk, Exponential Roadmap, WWF, We Don't Have Time, Våra Barns Klimat, Argand, StormGeo.